telesznicole/maze/README.md

 # maze

 This personal project was implemented in order to develop skills in SFML.
 The main focuses of this project were to:
-- develope binary-fed board constructor
+- develop binary-fed board constructor
 - evolve efficiency in computer-based player controls
 - progress fluency in the SFML Graphics library through dynamic gameplay-dependent image alterations